fznwebdesign/jSnake/README.md

 A hobbie project to create a jQuery snake plugin.

+Please check the [wiki](https://github.com/fznwebdesign/jSnake/wiki) for implementation instructions and tips, just to make sure you are leveraging all the game's features.

 ## Controls

 In order to control your Snake, you need to click on the board to start catching the keyboard events.

-The movement is controlled by the arroy keys.
+The movement of your snake is controlled by the arroy keys.

 ## Rules